Udoka-AM/Solana-developer-resources/README.md/README.md

 ## Share some love ⭐

-If you find this repository helpful, please consider giving it a star ⭐
+Find this repository helpful?
+Please consider giving it a star ⭐